 An analysis which used the Risk-Integrated Software for Cleanups (RISC) examined samples of soil, foodstuff and human hair.
-Its conclusion is that there is a heavy metal pollution of the agricultural region.
-The Alaverdi metallurgical plant and Akhtala’s copper and molybdenum mines and tailing ponds, which are in close vicinity to the River Debed, are proven to be the sources of heavy metal contamination, even to more distant regions.
+Its conclusion is that there is a heavy metal pollution in the agricultural region.
+The Alaverdi metallurgical plant and Akhtala’s copper and molybdenum mines and tailing ponds, which are in close vicinity to the River Debed, are proven to be the sources of heavy metal contamination even to more distant regions.

 The samples were analysed in laboratories of the University of Chemistry and Technology in Prague and the National Institutes of Public Health in Prague and in Ústí nad Labem as a part of the Transition Promotion Programme of the Ministry of Foreign Affairs of the Czech Republic.

 Elevated levels of arsenic, cadmium, copper, molybdenum, nickel, and lead were found in soils of the investigated area.

 “Most of the sites that were sampled can be considered polluted.
 The levels of chemicals represent a threat to the environment and human health in some cases.
 The concentrations of heavy metals in multiple soil samples exceed various legal standards,” summarizes Oleg Dulgaryan, Head of the CCMS, referring to the Armenian, Dutch, French and Czech soil standards, and also the US EPA level of the pollution limit for non-industrial areas.

 While the soil samples revealed elevated levels of heavy metals, the samples of foodstuffs and hair did not reveal similarly alarming results.
 The maximum levels of cadmium and lead set by the FAO/WHO and European Union (as well as the requirements set by the Order of the Minister of Healthcare of Armenia) have been met in the analysed food – home grown vegetables, fruit, and honey.